Skip to Content

 What if my cat is grooming itself excessively?

 Your cat licking your nose and itself is normal behavior.
-However, if you notice your cat is getting bald patches or rashes as a result of grooming, it may have Psychogenic Alopecia.
-Do consult your vet quickly if this is the case.
+However, if you notice your cat is getting bald patches or rashes due to grooming, it may have Psychogenic Alopecia.
+Consult your vet quickly if you think this may be the case.

 Cute black soggy cat licking after a bath, drying off with a towel